These are poems I wrote in a different phase of my life—when my understanding of people, pain, and the world was still forming.

 “Where are the best men?”, the dumb fellow asked

-I will tell you a secret—
+Well, I will tell you a secret—

 His radiating mind, his fiery eyes, his unconquerable soul

-Found no place in this world
+Could not find a place in this world

 Because society can forgive a rapist, a murderer